h2o/h2o/deps/mruby/doc/guides/gc-arena-howto.md

 was created before the call of `mrb_gc_arena_restore()`.
 Otherwise, required temporal object may be deleted by GC.

-We may have a usecase where after creating many temporal objects, we'd like to keep some of them.
+We may have an usecase where after creating many temporal objects, we'd like to keep some of them.
 In this case, we cannot use the same idea in `ary_inspect()` like appending objects to existing one.
 Instead, after `mrb_gc_arena_restore()`, we must re-register the objects we